kentagern/innovative-jam/README.md

 ACCESS_SECRET

-This code is open source under the GNU General Public License version 3 (GPL-3.0).
-No attribution required, but appreciated nonetheless!
-Why not drop me a line and let me know how you used it, or send me a pull request with any improvements you made?
+This code is copyrighted under CC-BY 4.0 https://creativecommons.org/licenses/by/4.0/legalcode